 We love IKEA for its affordable prices, modern design, and cutting-edge product releases.
 However, given that the Swedish mega-retailer prints more copies of its catalog than there are sales of the Bible each year (yes, really), it's only natural to worry that your new flat-packed furniture won’t look unique when millions of home decorators are buying the same thing.

-Enter the IKEA hack.
-These simple upgrades instantly elevate your affordable finds into stylish and expensive-looking décor.
-All it takes is a little know-how and an eye for design to turn a standard piece of furniture into a truly unique part of your home.
+Enter: the IKEA hack.
+These simple upgrades instantly elevate your affordable finds into stylish, expensive-looking décor.
+Whether it's IKEA shelving, cabinets, or desks, you can transform the functional pieces into furniture so chic no one will think you bought it at IKEA.
+All it takes is a little know-how and an eye for design.
 Here are 16 IKEA hacks to try for yourself or inspire your own original design.

 A Brass-Knobbed Dresser